 Because of the ongoing spread of coronavirus, back-to-school preparations are looking a little different this year for school districts.
-School buildings have long been designed as large gathering spaces meant to encourage intermingling and group learning, but this layout isn’t conducive to stopping the spread of a highly infectious virus.
+School buildings have long been designed as large gathering spaces meant to encourage intermingling and group learning.
+This layout isn’t conducive to stopping the spread of a highly infectious virus.
 Retrofitting school buildings to accommodate social distancing and reduce the possibility for virus transmission needs to be at the forefront of everyone’s mind before deciding to reopen schools in the fall.

 Districts need to take into consideration the way the virus spreads, how to properly enforce social distancing, and what “problem” areas of the school building need to be fixed or altered.
-Solutions such as limiting the number of students per classroom, designating entrances and exits, as well as adding temporary outdoor structures for classrooms and offices could help reopen schools safely while the country works to battle COVID-19.
+Solutions include limiting the number of students per classroom, designating entrances and exits.
+Also, adding temporary outdoor structures for classrooms and offices could help reopen schools safely while we battle COVID-19.